Sequential subspace methods on Stiefel manifold optimization: Introduction

-Although quadratic functions are relatively simple, large-scale quadratic optimization with $n\gg r$, coupled with orthogonality constraints, represents a crucial category of matrix optimization challenges that arise in various fields, including machine learning, statistics, and signal processing.
-For instance, the problem~(\ref{main_P}) with $C=I_r$ and $B=0$ is the core task in Principal Component Analysis(PCA), which is one visualization tool in unsupervised data preprocessing\cite{doi:10.1098/rsta.2015.0202, pmlr-v37-shamir15}.
-Specific instances of \eqref{main_P} also appear in one popular technique for multiple signal processing, independent component analysis \cite{Comon1994,Nishimcri,Ablin2017, Ablin2023}, where the search for a demixing (uncorrelated) matrix is reduced to the separation of orthogonal signals under proper statistical principles.
+Although quadratic functions are relatively simple, large-scale quadratic optimization with $n\gg r$, coupled with orthogonality constraints, represents a crucial category of matrix optimization challenges that have emerged in various fields, including machine learning, statistics, and signal processing.
+For instance, the problem~(\ref{main_P}) with $C=I_r$ and $B=0$ is the core task in Principal Component Analysis (PCA), a standard tool for dimensionality reduction and visualization~\cite{doi:10.1098/rsta.2015.0202, pmlr-v37-shamir15}.
+Specific instances of \eqref{main_P} also appear in a widely used technique in signal processing, independent component analysis \cite{Comon1994,Nishimcri,Ablin2017, Ablin2023}, where the search for a demixing (uncorrelated) matrix is reduced to the separation of orthogonal signals under proper statistical principles.
 More recently, in the realm of deep learning, the weights of a layer are often parametrized by an orthogonal matrix to overcome the difficulty in training deep networks\cite{Arjovsky2016,Bansal2018}.